Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural Networks?: Comparing Graph-Based Text Representations

+\paragraph{Bag of Words Baseline.} We employed a cut-off for building the BoW vocabulary by eliminating terms with a document frequency higher than 99\% or lower than 0.5\%.
+Once the BoW representations are obtained, a Multi-Layer Perceptron model with one hidden layer is trained for text classification (\textbf{BoW MLP}).
+We varied the number of hidden units in $\{32, 64, 128, 256\}$ and applied Dropout right before the final classification layer, as done for GNNs.

-All GNNs used a batch size of 64 samples and were trained for a maximum of 100 epochs using Adam optimization \citep{kingma2014adam} with an initial learning rate of $10^{-4}$.
+All GNNs and BoW MLP used a batch size of 64 samples and were trained for a maximum of 100 epochs using Adam optimization \citep{kingma2014adam} with an initial learning rate of $10^{-4}$.
 The training was stopped if the validation macro-averaged F1 score did not improve for ten consecutive epochs.
-Only for HND, the patience was set at 20.
+Only for HND, the patience was 20.

-Four different node vector initialization strategies were also compared.
-We considered \href{https://nlp.stanford.edu/projects/glove/}{GloVe Wiki-Gigaword 300-dim.\ embeddings} \citep{pennington2014glove}, \href{https://code.google.com/archive/p/word2vec/}{Word2Vec Google News 300-dim.\ embeddings} \citep{mikolov2013distributed}, static BERT pre-trained embeddings encoding each token in isolation, and a contextualized version of BERT embeddings.
-The latter involves encoding the entire input text using BERT and using the corresponding embedding from the 12th layer.

-\paragraph{BERT baselines.} We used BERT-base uncased as the pre-trained model.
-A Dropout layer right after it was included with a retention probability of 80\%, and a final dense layer was stacked for conducting the text classification.
+\paragraph{Transformer-based Baselines.} We fully fine-tuned BERT-base uncased, including a Dropout layer right after it with a retention probability of 80\%, and a final dense layer for conducting the text classification.
+During training, the batch size and learning rate were set to 32 and $10^{-6}$, respectively.

-During training, we froze the BERT architecture and trained the classifier using Adam optimization \citep{kingma2014adam} with an initial learning rate of $10^{-4}$.
-As for GNNs, we set a batch size of 64 samples, 100 epochs as a maximum, early stopping based on macro-averaged F1-scores with a patience of 10.
-In turn, for fully fine-tuning BERT, the batch size and learning rate were decreased to 32 and $10^{-6}$, respectively.
 The maximum number of epochs was 10, and the patience was 5.
+The same procedure was followed for Longformer-base\footnote{\url{https://github.com/allenai/longformer}}.
+However, given the complexity of the model (148 M trainable parameters) and computing resource constraints, the maximum sequence length was set to 1,024 tokens, and the batch size was set to 16.